willzhang05/ece4501-final-project/README.md

 # Steps
 To run our code, there are a few additional steps.

-* Open the project in `driverlib/driverlib`
+* Open the project file `driverlib/driverlib.uvproj`

 * Build all targets for this file.

-* Creates a `.lib` file in `driverlib/rvmdk/`
+* This should create a `.lib` file in `driverlib/rvmdk/`

-* Open up the Keil project file `finalproj.uvproj`
+* Open the Keil project file `finalproj.uvproj`

-* On the source folder, right click, and select 'Add existing files.'
+* In Keil, right click on the source folder and select 'Add existing files.'

-* From the drop down, select `.lib` files
+* In the dropdown, select `.lib` as the file type

-* Navigate to ddriverlib/rvmdk, and click on the `.lib` file
+* Navigate to `ddriverlib/rvmdk` and select the `.lib` file

 * Build target and run!